 Gelatin is used in many food products often hidden where you least expect it but, does gelatin come from animals and can vegetarians eat gelatin?

 Gelatin is a by-product of the meat industry that is made with the bones, ligaments, tendons, and skin of cows, pigs, and sometimes fish.
-You will find gelatin in my foods as a thickener and a stabilizer that holds foods together and gives them a distinct texture.
+You will find gelatin in many foods as a thickener and a stabilizer that holds foods together and gives them a distinct texture.

 Can You Eat Gelatin As A Vegetarian

 Vegetarians can not eat standard gelatin that is derived from animal sources.